County Weed Programs

 Colorado List B Weed Management Plans by Counties

 "Containment" means maintaining an intensively managed buffer zone that separates infested regions, where suppression activities prevail, from largely uninfested regions, where eradication activities prevail.
+These managed buffer zones are referred to as containment areas.
+Within containment areas, Suppression is the management strategy.
+Outside of the containment area, Elimination towards Eradication is the management strategy.
 Containment map figures (effective 12/30/15).